RuaraidhCurr/Notes/Trading/EmperorBTC/Chapter one - BulletProof Your Trading.md

 The price level for the time period with the highest trading volume
 ![[Pasted image 20230823073426.png|400]]
 ## Positional Trading
-the aim to buy mothly lows and hold them for days, weeks or sometimes months.
+the aim to buy monthly lows and hold them for days, weeks or sometimes months.
 This is a longer term trading period
 ## Rally
 An upward trend leading to increase in price of the asset, can happen in both bear and bull market
 ## Return-on-Equity (ROW)
-This is calculated by tge actual capital employed in a trade and not through leverage
+This is calculated by the actual capital employed in a trade and not through leverage
 ## R:R
 Risk to Reward Ratio 2:1 R:R can simply be called as 2R
 ## Sell off
 Profit taking after a rally in price, which leads to lowering of price of the asset
-## Short posistion
+## Short position
-Exact opposite of a long entry. you enter a short when you expect the prices to afall
+Exact opposite of a long entry. you enter a short when you expect the prices to fall
 ## Sideways market
 an indecisive market which isn't leading to a breakdown or a break out
 ## Spread